The promise of semi-damascene for future interconnects

 As already mentioned, semi-damascene is in essence a two-metal-layer integration scheme, potentially expandable to multiple layers.
 But process optimizations for multilayer schemes are still in their infancy.
 What is the best way to implement them?
 Which litho and etch processes, hard masks and resists should be used?
 And how to integrate the vias that connect the extremely narrow interconnect lines of subsequent BEOL layers?

 To address the last question, imec earlier proposed the fully self-aligned via (FSAV) as a key building block to semi-damascene [6].
 FSAVs ensure a proper alignment of the lines and via (at both via top and bottom), which is crucial to enable low via-to-line leakage.
-So far, several integration schemes for the FSAV have been presented by multiple research organisations, including imec.
+So far, several integration schemes for the FSAV have been presented by multiple research organizations, including imec.

 At IITC 2024, imec was the first to benchmark different FSAV integration options, aiming to explore how the FSAV can be best implemented in the 300mm fab [7].
 In other words: how can we meet the target via resistance with optimal via-to-line overlay, and at the same time ensure low variability and good reproducibility across the 300mm wafer?